kpym/gm/README.md

   If the .html file exists it is overwritten.
   The available options are:

-  -s, --css string        The css file or the theme name present in github.com/kpym/markdown-css (default "github") -t, --title string      The page title.
+  -s, --css string        A css url or the theme name present in github.com/kpym/markdown-css (default "github") -t, --title string      The page title.
-      --html string       The html shell (file or string).
+      --html string       The html template (file or string).
+  -o, --out-dir string    The output folder (created if not already existing).
       --attribute         Allows to define attributes on some elements. (default true) --auto-heading-id   Enables auto heading ids. (default true) --definition-list   Enables definition lists. (default true)